mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 3rd Listen: Very good
 * 4th Listen: Very good/ incredible

 Hearing rock influences is so common, but this is the first where I heard electronic.
-Aphex Twin is all over this (in the best way)!
+Aphex Twin is all over this (in the best ways)!
 Thom Yorke's voice bends between instruments.
 Every track evokes emotion.
 10/11 - Mark Mevorah, New York Times

 ## 2/18 Back To Black - Amy Winehouse
 * 1st Listen: Pretty good